 The following section includes the policies which support the four policy topic areas within our Objectives: Environment, Employment, Community and Development, together with the rationale behind them.

-Detailed justification and evidence to support these policies can be found in the section entitled Justification, Evidence and References for Policies.
-The numbers in brackets refer to references, which can be found in this section.
+Detailed justification and evidence to support these policies can be found in WNP Appendix 2: Justification, Evidence and References for Policies.
+The numbers in brackets refer to references, which can be found in Appendix 2.

 7.2.
 Environment Policies